Pointer Basics

 Common Pitfalls

 The power of pointers comes with danger.
-The following traps are almost guaranteed to catch beginners; recognizing them early will save you a tremendous amount of debugging time.
+Beginners almost inevitably fall into the following traps.
+Recognizing them early will save you significant debugging time.

 Uninitialized Pointers

-If you declare a pointer without assigning a value, it contains a garbage address—dereferencing it is undefined behavior, and it can be even worse than a null pointer (a null pointer will at least crash immediately, while a garbage address might point to a valid area and cause data to be silently tampered with).
-Initialize pointers immediately upon declaration—even if you don't know where to point yet, assign nullptr for now.
+Declaring a pointer without assigning a value leaves it with a garbage address.
+Dereferencing it is undefined behavior, and it can be even worse than a null pointer (a null pointer at least causes an immediate crash, whereas a garbage address might point to a valid memory area, leading to silent data corruption).
+Initialize pointers immediately upon declaration.
+If we don't know where it should point yet, assign nullptr for now.

-Local variables inside a function are allocated on the stack, and the stack space is reclaimed when the function returns.
-Returning a pointer to a local variable gives the caller a dangling pointer—the address is still there, but the data is no longer reliable:
+Local variables inside a function are allocated on the stack.
+After the function returns, the stack space is reclaimed.
+Returning a pointer to a local variable gives the caller a dangling pointer — the address still exists, but the data is no longer valid:

 int* get_value()